 We have collated the most frequently asked questions candidates have inquired us about the IELTS Listening test.
-You may find these answers helpful in the Listening section and other parts of the IELTS test as well.
+You may find these answers helpful with IELTS EXPERT in the Listening section and other parts of the IELTS test as well.

 Using capital letters